swarmstack/errbot-docker/README.md

 docker run -it swarmstack/errbot-docker:latest
 ```

-To instead run the image as detached container with exposed ports and connecting to your configured BACKEND:
+To run a detached container with the Webserver port exposed and connecting to your configured BACKEND:

 ```
 vi config.py
 docker run -d --entrypoint errbot -p 3141:3141 -v `pwd`:/err/local_config swarmstack/errbot-docker:latest -c /err/local_config/config.py
 ```

+You can also add any local_plugins or local_backends to those directories before deploying above, although it's recommended to instead install plugins as documented in the CONFIGURATION section where possible.
+Make the following change to config.py:

+    BOT_EXTRA_PLUGIN_DIR = r'/err/local_config/local_plugins'

+If you need to install a custom backend, add and remove necessary backend directories in your local_backends directory change config.py to:

+    BOT_EXTRA_BACKEND_DIR = r'/err/local_config/local_backends'

+---

 ## AS A STACK ON A DOCKER SWARM HOST

-On a Docker swarm host (you can even _docker swarm init --advertise-addr 192.168.99.121_ a single host), so that just your config.py can be copied into the container:
+On a Docker swarm host (you can even _docker swarm init --advertise-addr 192.168.your.ip_ on a single host to enable it), perform the following commands.
+If you want Errbot data persisted to a different directory, be sure to change ./local_bind_volume_dir in docker-compose.yml below:

 ```
 vi config.py
+vi docker-compose.yml
-vi docker-compose.yml  # change ./local_bind_volume_dir if you want errbot data persisted elsewhere docker stack deploy -c docker-compose.yml errbot
+docker stack deploy -c docker-compose.yml errbot
 ```

-You can also add any local_plugins and local_backends to those directories before deploying, although it's recommended to instead install plugins as documented in the CONFIGURATION section where possible.
+You can also add any local_plugins or local_backends to those directories before deploying above, although it's recommended to instead install plugins as documented in the CONFIGURATION section where possible.

+---
 ## CONFIGURATION

 You should configure your social network of choice as BACKEND in config.py and configure it's parameters (generally in the form of BOT_CONFIG_ITEM values) before starting the bot.
 Refer to [Alertmanager Configuration](https://prometheus.io/docs/alerting/configuration/) for parameters required for your specific backend.